twoertwein/twoertwein.github.io/index.md

 ## Interests

 My expertise is application-inspired Machine Learning with the goal of socially aware AI technologies that benefit people by combining information from multiple modalities (through computer vision, speech processing, and natural language processing).
+One of my main interests is making AI technologies more transparent so that users can understand them better.

-Examples of socially aware technologies that I helped create include:
+Examples of socially aware technologies that I worked on include:
-1. developing behavior markers for symptoms of mental health;
+1) mental health: developing behavior markers for symptoms of mental health;
-2. automated estimation of social skills to improve public speaking; and
+2) public speaking: automated estimation of social skills to improve public speaking; and
-3. automated detection of sentiment, emotions, and mood.
+3) affective states: automated detection of sentiment, emotions, and mood.

--> For these AI applications, I focused on making them more transparent so that users can understand them better.

 ## Selected Publications